Frequently Asked Questions

 The Financial Aid Office is required to obtain certain documentation from students based on their FAFSA/CADAA, which most of the time includes a Tax Return Transcript which is different than a 1040 Form.
 You can obtain a Tax Return Transcript from the IRS website or you can use the IRS Data Retrieval Tool through the FAFSA website to expedite the process.

 See this IRS page to check your eligibility on how to use the IRS Data Retrieval Tool.
-CADAA students are, unfortunately, unable to do IRS Data Retrieval and will need to upload 1040 tax returns via your Student Forms account.
+CADAA students are, unfortunately, unable to do IRS Data Retrieval and will need to upload 1040 tax returns via your Dynamic Verification account.

 What is FERPA?